fivethirtyeight/data/covid-geography/README.md

 Column | Description
 -------|-------------
-`MMSA` | The name of the metropolitan area, micropolitan area or metropolitan division available in the CDC’s BRFSS `total_percent_at_risk` | The percent of individuals in that area that are at high risk of becoming seriously ill from COVID-19, per CDC’s BRFSS.
+`MMSA` | The name of the metropolitan area, micropolitan area or metropolitan division available in the CDC’s BRFSS `total_percent_at_risk` | The percent of individuals in that area that are at high risk of becoming seriously ill from COVID-19, per CDC’s BRFSS
-`high_risk_per_icu_bed` | The number of high risk individuals per ICU bed in that area.
-`high_risk_per_hospital` |  The number of high risk individuals per hospital in that area.
-`icu_beds` | The number of ICU beds in the area, based on the Kaiser Family Foundation’s data `hospitals` | The number of hospitals in the area, based on the Kaiser Family Foundation’s data `total_at_risk` | The total number of high risk individuals in the area, per CDC’s BRFSS
+`high_risk_per_icu_bed` | The number of high risk individuals per ICU bed in that area `high_risk_per_hospital` |  The number of high risk individuals per hospital in that area `icu_beds` | The number of ICU beds in the area, based on the Kaiser Family Foundation’s data `hospitals` | The number of hospitals in the area, based on the Kaiser Family Foundation’s data `total_at_risk` | The total number of high risk individuals in the area, per CDC’s BRFSS